 The problems specified above were implemented and solved using the CPLEX 9.0 optimization package.
 All experiments were carried out on a HP Alpha workstation with a 1 GHz CPU and 2 GB RAM running Tru64 UNIX OS.
-The system parameters were set as follows: C = 10 Gbps, W = 32, Q = 2, Q
+The system parameters were set as follows: C = 10 Gbps, W = 32, $Q = 2, T = 2Q \cdot (N - 1)$ .
+The number of wavelengths per link W, IP/optical interface cards per node T, the router throughput and the OXC size were over provisioned in a way that no resources shortage constraints were affecting the configuration process, but only the optimization function used.

-A. Computational efficiency
+A. Computational Efficiency

 The logical topology design problem belongs to the class of NP-hard problems for which no efficient (i.e. polynomial time) algorithms are known.
 It is therefore essential to verify the computational limits of the proposed ILP-based solution method.
 The problem complexity measure was the execution time of the algorithms as a function of the problem size (in terms of the number of nodes and traffic demands).
 Solution times of the network configuration based on the sequential and integrated approaches were compared for different problem sizes and for the computation of working vs. protection paths.
 The solver was set to stop any optimization within a maximum time limit of 5 hours and a 3% solution optimality gap was assumed.
 If in any case the solver stopped without full termination, the solution quality achieved so far has been reported in terms of the optimality gap.
-The results are summarized in Table 1.
+The results are summarized in Table II.
+The obtained results show that by setting reasonable optimality gaps and run-time limits on ILP algorithms quite good solutions to the specified problems can be obtained even without a full termination, at least for moderate size networks (up to 15 nodes with fully meshed traffic matrices).
+Nevertheless, the use of heuristics is inevitable to attack larger networks.
+Some well-known heuristics for computing a set of disjoint paths, such as, for example, branch exchange described in [9] or others, based on Evolutionary Algorithms and presented in [8, 20-21] can be used within the presented design framework for the SL and ML survivability to improve the scalability of the proposed solutions.